 Not only can the paraspinal muscles that run up and down the spine get tight and cause stiffness, the muscles in the back of the neck, front of the shoulder, and front and back of the hips can get tight.
-This throws off normal movement of the spine.
-The hamstrings are very often tight and can pull on the back of the pelvis causing the low back to be flattened.
-The hip flexors can get tight sitting for long period of time and pull on the front of the pelvis causing more curve in the low back.
-It is essential to make sure you are maintaining proper mobility of the joints and muscles to limit pain and promote function.
+This throws off the normal movement of the spine.
+The hamstrings are often tight and can pull on the pelvis’s back, causing the low back to be flattened.
+The hip flexors can get tight sitting for a long time and pull on the pelvis’s front, causing more curve in the low back.
+It is essential to make sure you are maintaining proper mobility of the joints and muscles to limit the pain and promote function.

 Stability is another aspect of physical therapy to prevent and treat the low back.
 Proper core stability helps to support the lower back.
 It is important to strengthen the muscles that surround the low back like an internal back brace.
 When you tighten these muscles, it helps to strain the low back with any activity.
 Moving up the chain is also important when good stability of the muscles that run between the shoulder blades (scapula) and in the forgotten muscle group in front of the neck.
 These muscles are important in promoting good posture and head positioning and improving the mechanics of the shoulder.
 It might take a while to get these muscle groups strong enough to function all day, but it is vital to your back health.